Let’s meet another English

 Also, you might come across John Portsmouth Football Club Westwood (yes, that’s his legal name) at the football-themed Newcome Arms:

-Portsmouth Women play in the Women’s National League South, tier 3 of the pyramid.
-Home games are at the ground of Baffins Milton Rovers FC, in the eastern part of the city.
+Portsmouth Women play in the Women’s Premier League Southern Division, tier 3 of the pyramid.
+Home games are played at Westleigh Park in nearby Havant.
+Check their website for more.

-I feel like I say this all the time, but Portsmouth was founded in the 19th century, had glory days in the early 20th and again later, then almost went out of business and was saved, and now are building back up.
+I say this often, but I must repeat it here.
+Portsmouth was founded in the 19th century, had glory days in the early 20th and again later, then almost went out of business and was saved, and now are building back up.
 If that sounds familiar, it’s pretty much the story of 50% of English clubs.

 The club was founded in 1898 by a pub owner and some friends; there is a Blue Plaque at 12 High Street in Old Portsmouth that commemorates the founding.
 For the ground, they picked a piece of land near Fratton Station, and they have played on that spot ever since.

 The founders hoped they might get a rivalry going with already-existing clubs in Brighton and Southampton.
 They were right on one count.
 In fact, in their first home game they beat Southampton 2-0, and if I know Portsmouth at all, they’ve been singing about that result ever since.

 They climbed up through the leagues, reaching the First Division in the late 20s and losing the FA Cup finals in 1928 and 1934 before finally winning it in 1939.
 They won the league in 1949 and 1950, hung around the top through the decade, and got relegated in 1959.

 The decline continued, and by 1978 they were in the Fourth Division facing bankruptcy.
 They actually went bankrupt in 1988 and then had a long period of mediocrity and instability until the early 2000s.